tarifas90/CTF-Writeups-2022/DOJO15-writeup.md

 ## DOJO 15 Writeup

-YesWeHack is a European BugBounty platf that regularly releases CTF style challenges known as DOJOs.
+YesWeHack is a European BugBounty platform that regularly releases CTF style challenges known as DOJOs.
 The point of each challenge is to exploit a specific vulnerability such as XSS, SQLi etc.

 During DOJO 15, the goal was to achieve XSS by bypassing a list of filters that aimed to prevent injection of such content.